-Famed for his cotton jumpers.
-Ollie Phelan was the Editor who brought The Cheese Grater to the digital age… about 20 years too late.
-Yes- the year the new website, coordinated and led by the President Will Orton made a similar sized splash to Facebook did in Harvard circa 2004.
-Phelan, known for his savage cuts- prioritised stories that weren’t self indulgent & ones which could be read by even students who didn’t personally know the mustachioed Scandinavian David Dahlborn.
-Phelan brought the magazine into the era of actually being read by real people- 1000s of them!
+Famed for his cotton jumpers, Ollie Phelan was the Editor who brought The Cheese Grater to the digital age… about 20 years too late.
+Yes: this was the year the new website, coordinated and led by the President Will Orton, made a similar-sized splash as Facebook did in Harvard circa 2004.
+Phelan, known for his savage cuts, prioritised stories that weren’t self indulgent and ones which could be read by even those students who didn’t personally know the mustachioed Scandinavian David Dahlborn.
+Phelan brought the magazine into the era of actually being read by real people: thousands of them!
 Long may that last.

 Bo Franklin (September 2015 – 2016)

 For the first time in the history of The Cheese Grater, Bo was chosen through a televised competition, loosely based on the Crystal Maze format and broadcast to millions on BBC One.
 Franklin, a previous Investigations Editor, beat thousands of hopefuls from across the country in rounds such as high-pressure sub-editing and quick-fire Photoshop.
 Finally, he took down then editor Charlie Hayton in a head-to-head pun battle, which left Hayton writhing on the studio floor begging for mercy.